bobpaterno/software-development-curriculum/rails/asset-pipeline/coffeescript/coffeescript-overview.markdown

 var stuff = [1, 2, 3, 4, 5];
 ```

-### Special Rules
+## Special Rules

+###Indentation and Implicit Returns
 * Because brackets are not required scope is dictated by indention.
-* Coffeescript uses implicit return, meaning that something will always be returned even if the return keyword isn't used
+* CoffeeScript uses implicit return, meaning that something will always be returned even if the return keyword isn't used

 **CoffeeScript**
 ```javascript